 Request free tickets to see The Chew online.
 After your request, you will be notified by email if your ticket request can be filled.
 Check the website frequently to find newly released tickets.
 There is a four-ticket limit per request, but there are also ways to request tickets for groups of 10 or more, so if you are visiting with a larger group, don't be discouraged.

-Email ABCTheChewAudience@abc.com to request group accommodations and make sure to include some information about your group, as well as three possible dates to attend (keep in mind the show tapes typically tapes on Tuesday, Wednesday and Thursday).
+Email ABCTheChewAudience@abc.com to request group accommodations and make sure to include some information about your group, as well as three possible dates to attend.
+Keep in mind the show tapes typically tapes on Tuesdays, Wednesdays, and Thursdays.

 Getting Standby Tickets

 Stand-by tickets are distributed on the same day as the show tapes at the ABC Television Studios, 30 West 67th Street (between Columbus Avenue and Central Park West) 90 minutes before taping begins, at 7:30 a.m. for the 9 a.m. taping and at 10:45 a.m. for the 12:15 p.m. taping.
 They might also announce last-minute availability on their tickets page, so check there too.

 What to Expect at a Taping

 Once you get inside, you will show your ticket voucher and photo ID, then pass through a metal detector and have your bags inspected.
 You will then be brought to an audience waiting area with bathrooms, water, and snacks.
 You'll enter the studio based on the different colored stripes on your tickets.

 The studio seats approximately 150 audience members, 10 of whom will be lucky enough to sit at the tasting table where they will get the opportunity to sample the food that they prepare for the show.
 Sometimes other audience members get samples as well.

 Once seated, a warm-up comedian will come out to introduce himself and get the audience prepared and excited for the show.

 The taping itself lasts roughly one and a half hours, though you'll probably be in the studio for close to two hours.